 FAQ’s about Mucus Plugs

 Early in pregnancy — and throughout your first trimester, your body just somehow gathers the mucus and just “corks” off your cervix.
 It doesn’t just magically form by week five or something.
-BUT, usually by the end of your first trimester, it’s pretty solid.
+BUT, usually in pregnant women, by the end of your first trimester, it’s pretty solid.

-It can come out in early pregnancy, and if you’re before 30 weeks or so, I’d probably call my doctor.
+It can come out in early pregnancy and if you’re before 30 weeks of pregnancy or so, it’s probably a good idea to call your healthcare provider.
 It might be an indicator your cervix is softening before you want it to — it could be preterm labor (it can also be absolutely nothing, so do NOT worry if that is your question).
+Full term moms don’t need to worry.

-No, mucus plugs are something that have “corked” off your uterus — it’s dried mucus.
+Yes, mucus plugs are something that have “corked” off your uterus — it’s dried mucus.
 Bloody show is usually bright red and thinner in nature.
+Large amounts of bright red bleeding could be a placental abruption — call your provider.
+I have a whole post on bleeding at 20 weeks of pregnancy.

 Where is the mucus plug located?

-it’s at the bottom of your uterus at the cervix — that is where the baby will come out (you can read more about cervixes)
+It’s at the bottom of your uterus at the cervix — that is where the baby will come out (you can read more about cervixes here)

 Why does the mucus plug come out?

-Your cervix has started to open, and it no longer “corks” off the end of it.
+Your cervix has started to open and it no longer “corks” off the end of it.
 Think of it as a bottle of wine, but somehow the lip of it got larger, so the cork can’t stay in — and because it’s upside down, gravity pulls it out.
+It normally happens in late pregnancy.

 Does the mucus plug smell?